flukejones/rog-core/README.md

 kernel with correct support for the laptop keyboard EC.
 The app reads and writes direct to the device interrupts, and can be customised (in source) quite extensively to do what you want such as directly controlling your laptop backlight rather than emitting a key-press for the DE to handle.
-There is also the possibility of rebinding fn keys to be macros which emit a series of keyboard presses.

-Other laptop functions such as fan modes or battery charge limiting will need kernel level support.
+Other laptop functions such as fan modes or battery charge limiting will need kernel level support which exists in most newer kernels (higher than 5.6.10).

 ## Discord